dmurdoch/rgl/README.md

 Install Rtools40 or newer.

-An Internet connection will be needed, as Freetype is automatically downloaded from <https://github.com/rwinlib>.
+An Internet connection will be needed, as FreeType is automatically downloaded from <https://github.com/rwinlib>.

-## BUILDING ON UNIX-STYLE OS (MacOS X, Linux, FreeBSD, … )
+## BUILDING ON UNIX-STYLE OS (macOS, Linux, FreeBSD, … )

 The build is controlled by an autoconf configure script.
 You provide the options through the R CMD build/INSTALL command